aws-solutions/qnabot-on-aws/docs/lambda_hooks/README.md

 ![settings hooks](./images/pre_post_hook.png)

+You can define your own lambda hook within the /templates/extensions directory (see /templates/extensions/js_lambda_hooks/CustomJSHook and /templates/extensions/py_lambda_hooks/CustomPYHook for examples).
+Adding lambdas to this directory will append the lambda hook arn to the fulfillment lambda role invocation policy.
 ## Lambda Hook SDK (Javascript)

 Lambda hook SDK hides the internal and lower-level complexities of modifying the QnABot request and response, and provides a simple high-level code layer.